inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/getting-started/installation.md

 4. Start or restart the containers to trigger the injection and attachment of the agent.

-    Currently, the operator **will not automatically restart running containert** in case changes are made to the `Instrumentation` objects.
-However there are plans to provide the abbility to restart containers in order to roll-out changes of the configurable `Instrumentation` objects automatically (see [issue #553](https://github.com/open-telemetry/opentelemetry-operator/issues/553)).
+    Currently, the operator **will not automatically restart running containers** in case changes are made to the `Instrumentation` objects.
+However, there are plans to provide the ability to restart containers in order to roll out changes of the configurable `Instrumentation` objects automatically (see [issue #553](https://github.com/open-telemetry/opentelemetry-operator/issues/553)).